Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Acknowledgments

 \section{Acknowledgments}

 This work benefited from stimulating discussions with and useful feedback from Arjun Savel, Jegug Ih, Matt Nixon, and Cole Miller.
 I am grateful for the detailed feedback and comments provided by Johannes Buchner on an draft of this manuscript.
 This work was supported in part by NASA ADAP grants 80NSSC21K0649 and 80NSSC20K0288.
+I thank the reviewers for their numerous comments that led to substantial improvements of this paper.
 Many of these calculations were performed on the ASTRA computing cluster, which is maintained by the Department of Astronomy at the University of Maryland.
-I also used NASA’s Astrophysics Data System Bibliographic Services and the ArXiv extensively.
+I also used arXiv and NASA’s Astrophysics Data System Bibliographic Services extensively.